Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Just the Byron Group.
 They’ve lodged an itinerary for *Misfit* that includes a jump to orbit next week.
 I’ve provisionally given the go-ahead."

 Sartori stifled a disgusted noise.
-"If I have to call Moses Byron again…" he began.
+"If I have to call Moses Byron again..." he began.

 "The crew are fully briefed on DEEP RELIC and in any case since that last fiasco, they’ve installed an executive advisor whom I personally know and trust," Tremblay told him.